All Episodes

 It's a perfectly legal substance.

-You I mean, people are afraid to enjoy a cigarette and a beer in this country anymore because the the health Nazis are watching everybody.
+I mean, people are afraid to enjoy a cigarette and a beer in this country anymore because the health Nazis are watching everybody.

-This is a couple of interesting things here about this is California 50, the seat for Randy Duke Cunningham.
+And the Democrats, like this is a couple interesting things here about this: California 50, the seat for Randy Duke Cunningham.

-The first thing is that McCain was going to go out there and speak, uh, do a campaign appearance for Brian Bilbray, who's running against uh what's her what's her name, the Democrat Francine Busby.
+The first thing is that McCain was going to go out there and speak, do a campaign appearance for Brian Bilbray, who's running against what's her name, the Democrat, Francine Busby, Basby, Dasby, Francine, whatever.

 Francine Busby.

-Uh, but because Brian Billbray doesn't see eye to eye with McCain on immigration, McCain canceled.
+But because Brian Bilbray doesn't see eye to eye with McCain on immigration, McCain canceled.

-He's still going to send in a contribution from the straight talk pack of uh of five gram, but he's he had he had to cancel.
+He's still going to send in a contribution from the straight talk pack of five grand, but he had to cancel.

 We don't know who actually did the canceling.